Engee documentation

 DIAGNOSTIC 1

-Now that the interface has been installed and the Euler software package has received instructions on the structure of the transmitted data, we will proceed to the configuration of the training project from the standard delivery.
+After the interface is installed and the EULER software package has received instructions on the structure of the transmitted data, we can start configuring the project inside EULER.

 solid solid1=cylinder( point1, point2, 0.1 [ m ], mass = 1 [ kg ] );